BEST BOOKS OF 2023

 6. My First and Only Love by Sahar Khalifeh

-My First and Only Love by Sahar Khalifeh tells a story connected to Palestine's past, blending personal stories with bigger political events.
-It follows Nidal, an artist returning to Nablus to rebuild her family's home.
-The book shares Nidal's memories of Palestine before significant events, like Nakba, where she remembers her first love, Rabie, a young freedom fighter.
+My First and Only Love by Sahar Khalifeh tells the story of Nidal and her connection to Palestine's past, by mixing personal story with important political happenings.
+Nidal, an artist, heads back to Nablus to rebuild her family's house.
+Along the way, she reminisces about her first love, Rabie, during difficult times like the Nakba.

 Full review